-So if you have a blog with lots of content for instance, that’s evaluating all of your blog posts and all of your static page content, and then making a formal decision as to what you want to do with that content, based on a series of measurable factors and how much of your content holds any true value to your blog or website.
+So, for instance, if you have a blog with lots of content, an audit is the process of evaluating all of your blog posts and all of your static page content, and then making a decision as to what you want to do with that content.

-Hope that made some sense.
-If not you can always read more about it here in greater detail.
+I hope that made some sense.
+If not, you can always read more about it here in greater detail.

 Why should you do a content audit?